joe-mccann-dev/chess/README.md

 ### Play Online

 Play quickly and easily on my [repl.it](https://repl.it/@TenaciousQi/chess#README.md) page.
-After page loads, click the green "play" button in the top right corner.
+After page loads, click the green "run" button.
 After a few seconds of loading, you should be on the welcome screen.

 ### Install Locally